Resources for Learning English Online

 Funky English: I just love this website.
 Simple, clear, meme style idioms, slang, British culture, and more.

 *I hope you enjoy the recommendations and resources!
-They all lead to free content, but if you decide to make a purchase via one of the affiliate links, you’ll be supporting the work I do here on Making Sense of English survive and thrive by adding a few cents to my coffee budget.
+Most lead to free content, but if you decide to make a purchase via one of the affiliate links, you’ll be supporting the work I do here on Making Sense of English survive and thrive by adding a few cents to my coffee budget.
 It’s just little ole’ me here, one person working hard to help you!😊